Tewin: Amenities

-The main village of Tewin, is situated around a Lower Green, which is surrounded by the village memorial hall, the Rose and Crown pub, Tewin Cowper Junior School and a village shop and post office.
+The main village of Tewin is situated around the Lower Green, which is surrounded by the Memorial Hall, the Rose and Crown pub, Tewin Cowper Junior School, and a village shop and post office.
 Half a mile to the north is Upper Green, which hosts various sporting activities such as tennis, cricket and football, as well as the Plume of Feathers pub.

 Saint Peter's is the local church, situated half a mile to the south west of Lower Green.

 There are active sports clubs, and social events are organised by various groups around the village including the long running Tewin Players.
 Tewin Cricket Club (TCC) is a popular and thriving club, with a newly refurbished pavilion, at Upper Green.
 It has over 40 playing members and 18 lifetime members.
 There is an annual tour in the summer months which in recent years has been to Sidmouth.

-The village Memorial Hall in the heart of the village provides accommodation for many of our activities, and funds raised by a new supporters club, as well as money from other sources, has enabled a programme of repair and redecoration to take place.
+The Memorial Hall in the heart of the village provides accommodation for many activities, and funds raised by a supporters' club, as well as money from other sources, has enabled a programme of repair and redecoration to take place.

 Tewin does not have a railway station of its own, however Tewin is within a two mile distance of Welwyn North railway station, where train services are currently provided by Thameslink and Great Northern.